HERMES-DKZ/RDBMS-with-NocoDB-in-the-humanities/episodes/07_apis.Rmd

 ---

 The next thing we want to do is to get our data from our MET dataset through the API.
+To do this, we need to paste our API-Key and then choose a method and a table we want to use.

+1. Click on the **Authorize** button in the top right and paste your API-Token and click **authorize**.
-To do this, look for the right table in the swagger API.
-If you did not delete the example tables from NocoDB you should see "Sample Views", "Keyboard Shortcuts" and "Quick Reference Links".
-After these your own table should be shown.
+2. Look for the table you want to get data from.
+If you did not delete the example tables from NocoDB you should see "Sample Views", "Keyboard Shortcuts" and "Quick Reference Links" and then your own table.

-1. Click on the small lock and paste your API-Token and click **authorize**.
-2. Open the methods you got with the small arrow next to the lock.
+3. Open the **get-method** you got with the small arrow next to the lock.
-3. Click **Try it out** to activate your API.
+4. Click **Try it out** to activate your API.
-4. Scroll down and click **Execute**
+5. Scroll down and click **Execute**
-5. You’ll see the API’s **response** below, usually in JSON format, for example:
+6. You’ll see the API’s **response** below, usually in JSON format, for example:

 ```json
 [